 Accessing the results at a later stage

-You can also see directly the open tasks you have open for your team from the home page when clicking 'Team dashboard'.
-This gives you a quick overview of the open tasks you have in ongoing review cycles for your direct reports.
+You can also see directly the open tasks you have open for your team from the home page when clicking 'Team dashboard.’
+This gives you a quick overview of your open tasks in ongoing review cycles for your direct reports.

 Viewing the answers of other contributors (optional)

-Depending on the visibility settings chosen by your admins, you might see answers from the self-assessment of the reviewee, of peers, or direct reports of the reviewee while filling in your assessment.
+Depending on the visibility settings chosen by your admins, you might see responses from the self-assessment of the reviewee, peers, or direct reports of the reviewee while filling in your assessment.
 In that case, you can take these answers into account when writing yours.